 They may even get severely deformed with continued use.
 Such a brush can negatively affect your teeth, and you might notice food remains in your teeth even after brushing.
 Moreover, plaque and tartar formation increase by twice the proportion.
 In extreme cases, staying too long with an old toothbrush can cause you to get sick.

 How Long Should You Use The Same Electric Toothbrush?

 Electric toothbrushes have an average shelf-life of about three to five years.
 They are more durable and efficient compared to conventional toothbrushes.
+For an example of this and to get an idea of what is available on the market today, you can check out some of the best Sonicare toothbrush reviews here.
 Electric toothbrushes are great at reaching tight spots and are better suited to managing cavities.
 Most companies even offer customers discounts, usually lasting up to two years.

 How long your toothbrush lasts depends on how you care for it.
 With the proper care, you can extend its lifespan by a few months.